VeerMuchandi/InnerLoopDev/NodeJsInnerLoopSetup.md

 ## Summary

-In this lab we have created a basic SpringBoot application, configured it to build container image using Jib, added Skaffold for interactive application development with containers, added kubernetes manifests and setup application for debugging.
+In this lab we have created a basic Node.js application, configured it to build container image using Dockerfile, added Skaffold for interactive application development with containers, added kubernetes manifests and setup application for debugging.

 In the next lab, we will continue with this setup and add some additional functionality to this application to make it a CRUD application.